 a.
-Sani Parcels 1, 2 and 3: PRIOR TO COMMENCEMENT OF CONSTRUCTION, the Permittee shall provide evidence that San Luis Obispo County has amended CDP COAL 90-137, as reconsidered and amended in D010029P and MUP D020333P to: allow for the highway to be constructed in the new alignment approved by this CDP; prohibit development on Sani Parcels 1 and 2 (APNs 011-231-013 and 011-231-014) other than demolition, restoration, well access, public access and recreation improvements, and CCT development approved by this CDP; reflect screening requirements of Special Condition 4; and retain all other development limitations included in existing deed restrictions/scenic easements/mitigation agreements as they currently pertain to the undeveloped areas outside of the existing development envelope, but modify the area to which they apply to be all areas on the properties outside of the new highway right-of-way.
+Sani Parcels 1, 2 and 3: PRIOR TO COMMENCEMENT OF CONSTRUCTION, the Permittee shall provide evidence that San Luis Obispo County has amended CDP COAL 90-137, as reconsidered and amended in D010029P and MUP D020333P to: allow for the highway to be constructed in the new alignment approved by this CDP; prohibit development on Sani Parcels 1 and 2 (APNs 011-231-013 and 011-231-014) other than demolition, restoration, well access, public access and recreation improvements, and CCT development approved by this CDP; reflect screening requirements of Special Condition 34; and retain all other development limitations included in existing deed restrictions/scenic easements/mitigation agreements as they currently pertain to the undeveloped areas outside of the existing development envelope, but modify the area to which they apply to be all areas on the properties outside of the new highway right-of-way.
+Any amendment approval shall be based on the future conditions of the site after the rock slope protection is removed, as required by CDPs 3-97-039 and 3-07-030, including future erosion rates associated with the unprotected shoreline.